jes5199/starloom/docs/cursor/scratchpad.md

 - Added support for location-based observation
 - Improved error handling with user-friendly messages
 - Properly integrated with the main CLI

-# Fix Ephemeris CLI QUANTITIES Parameter Issue

-## Current Task
-Fix an issue with the HorizonsEphemeris implementation where the QUANTITIES parameter was using incorrect values.

-## Problem
-The API was returning "Cannot read QUANTITIES" errors because the URL included EphemerisQuantity enum values ('.value') instead of the required HorizonsRequestObserverQuantities values.

-## Solution
-[X] Update the HorizonsEphemeris class to use HorizonsRequestObserverQuantities instead of EphemerisQuantity values [X] Replace standard_quantities list in HorizonsEphemeris with correct enum values:
-  - HorizonsRequestObserverQuantities.OBSERVER_ECLIPTIC_LONG_LAT.value (31)
-  - HorizonsRequestObserverQuantities.TARGET_RANGE_RANGE_RATE.value (20)

-## Notes
-- The Horizons API expects numeric codes for the QUANTITIES parameter (e.g., 31,20)
-- EphemerisQuantity contains the column names that appear in the response (e.g., "ObsEcLon")
-- HorizonsRequestObserverQuantities contains the numeric codes needed for the request
-- This is an important distinction between what we ask for and what we parse